Meatballs with Bulgogi Sauce

 • Heat a drizzle of oil in a small pot over medium-high heat.
 Add half the ginger; cook until fragrant, 1 minute. • Stir in rice, 1¼ cups water (2¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • Meanwhile, in a small bowl, combine sour cream with Sriracha to taste.
-Add water 1 tsp at a time until mixture reaches a drizzling consistency. • Once meatballs are done, carefully transfer to a second large bowl; add remaining bulgogi sauce and toss to coat.
+Add water 1 tsp at a time until mixture reaches a drizzling consistency. • Once meatballs are done, gently transfer to a second large bowl; add remaining bulgogi sauce and toss to coat.